swastikpareek/cog/STARTERKIT/sass/style-guide-only/homepage.md

 - components: component-based styles
 - layout: component styles that only apply layout to major chunks of the page
 - style-guide: some helper files needed to build this automated style guide

+## Creating a styleguide entry

+Please view the "Example Button" entry inside of the "components" section to view an example entry.